White Sox vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have been victorious in 18, or 35.3%, of the 51 contests they have been chosen as underdogs in this season.
+- The White Sox have been chosen as underdogs in 52 games this year and have walked away with the win 18 times (34.6%) in those games.

-- Chicago has entered 37 games this season as the underdog by +105 or more and is 12-25 in those contests.

-- Sportsbooks have implied with the moneyline set for this matchup that the White Sox have a 48.8% chance of pulling out a win.
+- Chicago has a record of 12-25 in games where oddsmakers have it as underdogs of at least +105 on the moneyline.

-- So far this season, Chicago and its opponents have hit the over in 39 of its 86 games with a total.
+- Chicago's games have gone over the total in 39 of its 87 chances.

-- The White Sox are 5-5-0 against the spread in their 10 games with a line set by sportsbooks this season.
+- The White Sox are 5-5-0 against the spread in their 10 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!